qmk/qmk_firmware/keyboards/3w6/rev2/readme.md

     * maintainer is selling kits when available

 ---
+To reach the bootloader, connect the board to the PC and push the reset button on left half.

 Make examples for this keyboard (after setting up your build environment):

     make 3w6/rev2:default